 Celebrations Winding Down

-Holi goes on for hours on end, and it eventually caught up to us as we had been the center of attention for more than 6 hours straight.
+Holi goes on for hours on end, and it eventually caught up to us.

-Happy be in the moment, we rarely refused a dance with the women and gents, but in time we were exhausted and needed to get back to our guesthouse to wash up.
+Happy be in the moment, we rarely refused a dance with the women and gents, but in time we could barely stand any longer and needed to get back to our guesthouse to wash up.

 Cleaning up after Holi